 Despite Michelle leaving the Sewing Bee in Week 1 due to her shabby stitching, her use of a rotary cutter to cut multiple layers of fabric accurately and quickly couldn’t be faulted!
 A rotary cutter really is a great tool that can save you hours – rather than cutting out your exterior and lining fabrics separately, layer the pieces together and use the cutter to slice through them all in one go – genius.
-We love this mid-range cutter from Olfa with a safety blade and comfortable handle, but other sizes are available too.
-When cutting, you also need a large cutting mat cut against – otherwise you’ll ruin your work surface!
+We love this mid-range cutter from Olfa with a safety blade and comfortable handle, but other sizes are available, too.
+When cutting, you also need a large cutting mat cut against, or otherwise you’ll ruin your work surface!

 Not so much a tool as a source of constant delight and inspiration (what wouldn’t you give to be let loose in the sewing room of The Great British Sewing Bee with all those yummy fabrics and trimmings?!), maintaining a good fabric stash is not only important in dressmaking, we also believe it is good for the soul!
 Try to keep up a good stockpile of basics like cottons in a range of solid colours, dots and spots and then treat yourself to splashes of print from the latest designer ranges.
-And for anyone looking for the fabric Stuart used to make his day-dress in episode 1, look no further – it is by Amy Butler, and is available from our shop!
+And for anyone looking for the fabric Stuart used to make his day-dress in episode 1, look no further – it is by Amy Butler, available from our shop!

-8. Ribbons and trimmings
+- Ribbons and Trimmings

 Of all the fastenings and closures for dressmaking, the zip is by far the most frequently used.
-In our haberdashery store we have zips in two different styles, drop painted zip and fulda zip, each with various lengths and in 24 gorgeous colours!
+In our haberdashery store, we have zips in two different styles, drop painted zip and fulda zip, each with various lengths and in 24 gorgeous colours!